essamatefelsherif/Leaflet.themeControls/README.md

 A set of **themeControls** that extend the Leaflet native controls, and other additional controls, in order to modify the on-screen shape of the control as defined by the associated css and image files provided.

+The **themeControls** will be most useful in providing your web page the cultural touch of the location.

+## Demo

 ## Control Class Hierarchy

 | Class / Constructor                   | Factory function            | Description            |